DataResponsibly/algorithmic-transparency-playbook/modules/framework/_posts/2000-02-03-plan_and_design.md

 Once you have inventoried your list of stakeholders and their needs, you are ready to begin designing transparency features for your algorithmic systems.
 Importantly, this should be a collaborative design process between _technical and non-technical__ persons within your organization.
 Technical experts (like practitioners, data scientists, data engineers, programmers, and analysts) will have additional knowledge on how to implement transparency features (this is further detailed later in the course).

-Importantly, there are two levels of transparency you need to consider, called the \textbf{scope of transparency.} The first is \textbf{local} transparency, which provides understanding about a single decision made by an algorithm (ex. a single loan applicant), and second is \textbf{global} transparency, which explains how an algorithm works overall.
-Global transparency can give a ``bird’s-eye view'' of an algorithmic decision-making system, whereas local transparency focuses in on a particular bird or set of birds.
+Importantly, there are two levels of transparency you need to consider, called the **scope of transparency.** The first is **local** transparency, which provides understanding about a single decision made by an algorithm (ex. a single loan applicant), and second is **global** transparency, which explains how an algorithm works overall.
+Global transparency can give a "bird’s-eye view" of an algorithmic decision-making system, whereas local transparency focuses in on a particular bird or set of birds.

+> **Local transparency** refers to understanding how an algorithmic system makes a decision about a single case or instance, and **global transparency** refers to understanding how an system works overall.
+For example, for an algorithmic system that predicts whether or not an applicant is accepted for a loan, global transparency would describe how the entire system works, and local transparency would describe the system’s prediction for a single loan applicant.

 There are many types of transparency features you want to consider that extend even beyond the scope of this playbook, but here we detail 5 ideas: